 - Saturday Night Live's first episode after the attack opened with New York Firemen on stage with mayor Rudolph Giuliani giving the audience permission to laugh.

 - Subverted by The Funday Pawpet Show, which usually runs on Sunday nights.
 The cast of the (Internet-based) show quickly gathered together that Tuesday night and did a live broadcast discussing the incident and calming people down.
 Both out of respect and the fact that it wasn't a 'show' per se, it was not recorded by the creators.
 The only known recording was viewer-made.

-- Parodied on Late Night With Conan O'Brien; when the Winter Olympics were on CBS against his show, Conan decided that they could do pretty much anything they wanted because "Nobody's Watching".
+- Parodied on Late Night With Conan O'Brien; when the Winter Olympics in Nagano were on CBS against his show, Conan decided that they could do pretty much anything they wanted because "Nobody's Watching".
 Antics ensued, such as Conan and Andy smoking cigarettes, Conan revealing that he wore a Hanson t-shirt under his shirt and tie and confessing his hatred for the NBC bug in the corner of the screen by spraying it with bug spray, Max Weinberg confessing that he murdered Bruce Springsteen's previous drummer (and a number of other people he didn't like). and Al Roker stopping by to confess that he had no interest in being a weatherman, and thought the job would lead to an acting career.